gbafana25/esp8266_honeypot/README.md

 # The SCRIPT KIDDIE HOLE OF DOOM #

+The ESP8266 in all of its glory: :ok_hand:
 ![The_hole_of_doom](/images/honeypot_desk.jpg)
 On the otherhand, this honeypot started as a funny thing to do and see how many people attacked our network.
 This honeypot can not be as advanced as the ones linked above, since it is being run on a microcontroller.
 This is why it emulates Telnet.
 Telnet is a simple protocol that is easy to emulate on microcontroller, due to their being no encryption to worry about.

 ## The hardware and software ##
-   - An ESP8266 microcontroller :iphone:
+   - An ESP8266 microcontroller ([Adafruit Feather](https://www.adafruit.com/product/2821) version pictured above)
    - A Windows, Linux, or MacOS computer :computer:
    - If you have the bare ESP8266 module, you will also need a USB to Serial converter board, and the additional drivers to go with it
    - If you have a board with the USB to Serial chip already on it, you still need the appropriate drivers and a micro USB cable :electric_plug: